 Editorially, The Economist endorses both Republicans and Democrats in the United States.
-For example, the have endorsed Barack Obama and Hillary Clinton in 2016, while endorsing Ronald Reagan and George W. Bush in earlier elections.
-In the UK they most recently endorsed the Liberal Democrats, which hold left leaning libertarian positions.
-One criticism of The Economist is that a majority of their articles are penned anonymously, which they explain is to maintain a continuity of writing.
-They do however, provide a media directory where you can view who is involved in writing and editing.
+For example, they endorsed Barack Obama and Hillary Clinton in 2016 while endorsing Ronald Reagan and George W. Bush in earlier elections.
+In the UK, they most recently endorsed the Liberal Democrats, which hold left-leaning libertarian positions.
+One criticism of The Economist is that most of their articles are penned anonymously, which they explain is to maintain a continuity of writing.
+They do, however, provide a media directory where you can view who is involved in writing and editing.

 A 2014 Pew Research Survey found that 59% of the Economist’s audience is consistently or mostly liberal, 24% Mixed, and 18% consistently or mostly conservative.
 This indicates that a more liberal audience prefers the Economist.

 Overall, we rate The Economist as Least Biased based on balanced reporting and High for factual reporting due to a clean fact-check record.
 (7/10/2016) Updated (D. Van Zandt 12/08/2022)

 Last Updated on July 1, 2023 by Media Bias Fact Check

 Do you appreciate our work?
 Please consider one of the following ways to sustain us.